Cowden syndromeQ87.86

 • acral keratoses

-• hamartous tumors of the mamma and thyroid gland
+• Hamartous tumors of the breast and thyroid gland

 • polyps in the gastrointestinal tract

-• Occasionally, café-au-lait stains are also detected (Murata J et al 1999).
+• Occasionally, café-au-lait spots are also detected (Murata J et al. 1999)

-Major diagnostic criteria include thyroid carcinomas, mammary and endometrial carcinomas, dysplastic gangliocytoma of the cerebellum, and macrocephaly(Lhermitte-Duclos syndrome).
-The extent to which associations with Lhermitte-Duclos syndrome represent merely a variant of Cowden syndrome, or a syndrome in its own right, remains open ( Suzuki H et al. 2017; Murata J et al. 1999).
+The main diagnostic criteria include thyroid carcinoma, breast and endometrial carcinoma, dysplastic gangliocytoma of the cerebellum and macrocephaly(Lhermitte-Duclos syndrome).
+The extent to which associations with Lhermitte-Duclos syndrome are merely a variant of Cowden syndrome or an independent syndrome remains open ( Suzuki H et al. 2017; Murata J et al. 1999).

 Occurrence/EpidemiologyThis section has been translated automatically.